guidosassaroli/mobile_manipulator/README.md

 We have designed and implemented a Computer Torque Control node for the manipulator.
 We have designed and implemented a Pure Pursuit Control for the mobile platform.

+The report of our project is in the file PROYECTO_CPR_N16.pdf but it is written in Spanish.

+We have tested a several type of controllers and we have added some noise to test the robustness of our controllers.

 # Compiling